gugoan/economizzer/README.md

 Requirements
 ------------

-The minimum requirement by this application template that your Web server supports PHP 5.4.0.
+The minimum requirement by this application that your Web server supports PHP 5.4.0.

 Installation